Product

 2. Charity: Water

-• Possibility of choosing between one-time donations or recurring donations is a plus.
+• The option to choose between one-time and recurring donations is a plus.

 • Strong headline evokes positive feelings and empathy.

-• Graphic representation of fundraising progress stimulates the imagination and encourages people to donate money.
+• A graphic representation of fundraising progress stimulates imagination and encourages people to donate.

 • Lots of real-life stories are heart-stirring and build credibility.

-• The beginning of a donation form is visible right away, however, the primary CTA is hidden under the fold.
+• The donation form is visible from the beginning; however, the primary CTA is hidden under the fold.

 • Copy under the headline could be slightly shorter.